 The controls necessary for controlling a forklift's lifting and lowering operations will be located on the operator’s right side—in a series of either three or four levers.

 - (G.) The first lever from the left is for vertical lifting control—allowing the operator to pull back on the lever to lift, pushing it forward to lower the front attachment.

-- (H.) The second lever from the left is tilt control—allowing the operator to pull back on the lever to tilt the entire attachment assembly to tilt backward/toward the forklift, pushing forward on the lever to tilt it forward/away from the forklift.
+- (H.) The second lever from the left is tilt control—allowing the operator to pull back on the lever to tilt the entire attachment assembly backward/toward the forklift, pushing forward on the lever to tilt it forward/away from the forklift.
 Some forklifts also have a button on this lever which allows the operator to automatically level out the fork attachment.

 - (I.) The third lever from the left is the side-shifter—allowing the operator to move the fork attachment horizontally, pulling it back to move the fork to the right, and pushing it forward to move the fork to the left.